microsoft/genaiscript/README.md

 The tooling supports a short developer loop in VS Code and automation CI/CD pipelines.

--   [Visual Studio Code extension](./docs/vscode.md): User interaction with gptools and conversion of LLM results into workspace edits.
+-   [Visual Studio Code extension](./docs/vscode.md): User interaction with genaiscript and conversion of LLM results into workspace edits.
--   [cli](./docs/cli.md): Command line interface to run gptools in a CI/CD pipeline.
+-   [cli](./docs/cli.md): Command line interface to run genaiscript in a CI/CD pipeline.

 GenAIScript uses hosted AI foundation models (OpenAI, Azure OpenAI, Llama, ...) using a [user-provided token](./docs/token.md) or the LLM provided by Copilot if run from the chat.